neuraloperator/neuraloperator/doc/source/user_guide/fno.rst

 .. figure:: /_static/images/fft_shift.png
     :width: 800

+    Visualizing the Fourier coefficients as returned by the Real Fast Fourier Transform implementation in PyTorch.
     Using :code:`torch.fft.fftshift`, we move the zero-frequency mode to the center and truncate modes from the middle out.
+Note that the last half of modes are only redundant when using the real-valued Fourier transform.
 For more details, see the source paper [3]_.

 **Convolutional Filters in Fourier Space**